okTurtles/dnschain/docs/Security-Model.md

 **PoT behavior on initial identifier lookup**

-When a client looks up an identifier ***for the first time*** (such as `okturtles.bit`), PoT results in the proxy sending clients the following information:
+When a client looks up an identifier ***for the first time*** (such as `okturtles.bit`), the proxy sends the following information (all of which is cached by the client):

-- The transaction containing the most recent registration of the identifier.
-This is called **root** transaction.
-Client stores this transaction locally.
+- The **root** transaction, which contains the most recent registration of the identifier.
-- The transaction corresponding to the **current** value (and thus the current owner as well).
-This is also stored locally.
+- The **current** transaction, representing the current value and current owner of the identifier.
+This value is added to a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) (that's associated with the **root**) to prevent replay attacks (discussed later in *Forking Considerations* and *Thin Client Threat Models*).

-The security of PoT rests on establishing the validity of the **root** transaction, and therefore lients *should* retrieve the information above from at least two different proxies and verify that all responses match.
+The security of PoT rests on establishing the validity of the **root** transaction, and therefore clients *should* retrieve the information above from at least two different proxies and verify that all responses match.

 **Securing the connection to proxies and reducing collusion risk**